 Members got in before the closing bell, went to bed and woke up richer.

-That’s exactly what we did with Kellogg’s the next morning.
+That’s exactly what we did with Kellogg the next morning.

 My members woke up, probably had a nice breakfast (maybe even a Kellogg’s Eggo waffle), then logged in to The War Room.